SmithsonianWorkshops/HydraResources/hydra_refresher.md

 $ qacct -j {job ID}
 ```

+*Pay specific attention to the maxvmem line of the qacct output.
+This shows the maximum amount of virtual memory that your job used.
+If this is significantly less than the amount you requested, make sure to adjust in future jobs.*

 ## Transferring files

 If you haven't already, go ahead and install a file transfer client.
 We recommend FileZilla, which you can download from [https://filezilla-project.org/download.php?show_all=1](https://filezilla-project.org/download.php?show_all=1).
 DO NOT USE THE SKETCHY INSTALLER AT [https://filezilla-project.org/download.php?type=client](https://filezilla-project.org/download.php?type=client), which comes with "bundled offers".